How do you prepare for deployment for military kids of different ages?

 Don’t be too disappointed if the baby doesn’t cooperate for a Skype call.
 It happens.
 Dad will just be happy to see the baby, and they will have plenty of time to get to know each other later.

-Military kids going through deployment experience common challenge.
-Help prepare the with the Ultimate Deployment Guide.
+Military kids going through deployment experience common challenges.
+Help prepare them with the Ultimate Deployment Guide.

 Deployment Tips for Toddlers: